George Floyd protests in San Diego County, California: University of California, San Diego

 In early June 2020, University of California, San Diego had multiple departments come out with statements about the George Floyd incident such as the Communication department, department of Education Studies, Student Affairs, OASIS department and so on.
 The Communication department sent out a message with solidarity for George Floyd and other black community members that were affected by Police brutality.
 The statement mentioned different demands that the department of Communications is fighting for due to the lack of social justice within the black community.
 Some of the demands were to improve the enrollment rates for Black students, also to improve the rates of Black faculty and staff.

 On June 6, 2020, Many people gathered in cars and in person to protest against police brutality around UCSD campus in the La Jolla area.
 These protesters held up traffic on the main roads near UCSD campus known as, La Jolla Village Drive, Genesee Avenue, and Torrey Pines Road North.
 There were protesters who were in traffic that continued to chant out names of the victims who are affected from police violence.
 After a while, protesters then started heading towards Westfield UTC mall area to spread the solidarity around the La Jolla community.

-On October 2020, the Student Affairs office at UCSD came out with a statement of solidarity for George Floyd.
+In October 2020, the Student Affairs office at UCSD came out with a statement of solidarity for George Floyd.
 In the statement it mentioned how they do not agree with the actions that are being made towards the Black community and will continue to be allies to fight for equality.

 In early May 2021, an organization called "Cops Off Campus Coalition - UCSD," had made a webpage talking about the reasons for Abolition May.
 The page has lots of information about different events they create to help provided solidarity for the Black Lives Matter Movement.

 On May 24, 2021, the organization "Cops Off Campus Coalition - UCSD," hosted an event marking the one-year anniversary of George Floyd's murder.
 The event took place at Doyle Community Park, close to UCSD campus.
 Music, art, and guest speakers spoke about the transformative justice were all part of the event.

 On June 1, 2021, "Cops Off Campus Coalition - UCSD" created another protest to give solidarity for those who died from police brutality, but also protested against cops being on school campuses.
 The protest started on La Jolla Farms Road and eventually blocked the entire road.
 Protesters shouted out different phrases such as "Black Lives Matter," or "Hey!
 Hey!
 Ho!
 Ho!
 These racist cops have got to go!".
 The protest was three hours long and many people showed support.